Do you know that you can go hiking in Cartagena?

 Easy Nature Trips to Plan From Cartagena

-These nature trips are by private transportation and less than two hours from Cartagena.
+These nature trips are by private transportation and are less than two hours from Cartagena.

 The mountains in this part of the Caribbean coast are not high.
 The objective is not to make long hikes to enjoy fantastic views.